BYLAWS FOR WESTHILL CHURCH

 a.
 The Elders shall function as a team.
 Biblical references to elders always use the word in the plural form ("elders") with the exception of 1 Timothy 3:1,2 and Titus 1:6,7.
 The remaining seventy-five (75) references use the plural form of the word.
 We understand this to imply that pastoral ministry is not to be carried out by one man, but a plurality of godly men.

 b.
+All elders shall be accountable to each other.
 No elder shall be elevated above another in authority, importance, honor or control.

 c.
 Differences in ministry function are to be expected according to an elder's giftedness, experience and training.
 Ministry responsibilities for each individual elder shall be assigned by the Team of Elders after careful analysis of the spiritual needs of the church.
 Such assignments, or any assignment revisions, when they are made, shall be communicated to the church in writing.